divyaramit5/SolidWorksAutomation/README.md

 # SolidWorksAutomation

-- This project is used to experiment with automate solidworks using FlaUI
+- This project is used to experiment with automate solidworks

+- The tool used for automation is FlaUI